MACBS Research Travel Award

 Winners for 2017-18:

 Marga Andersen, American University (Advisor: Laura Beers), for research on her dissertation, "Like Lions After Slumber: Challenges to Britishness by Jewish and Irish Immigrants in Late-Victorian London” ($500)

 David G. Reagles, Drew University (Advisor: Jonathan Rose), for research on his dissertation, "Letters to Malcolm: Textual Communities and Religious Culture, ca. 1964-1982” ($500)

 Winners for 2016-17:

-Amanda Perry, Catholic University (Advisor: Laura Mayhall), "Party Politics: The Social World of British Diplomatic Statebuilding in the Middle East, 1917-1932" ($500)
+Amanda Perry, Catholic University (Advisor: Laura Mayhall), for research on her dissertation, "Party Politics: The Social World of British Diplomatic Statebuilding in the Middle East, 1917-1932" ($500)